 According to Urban Dictionary, Gingerbeard means: “A dude with brown, black, or blonde hair, who when he grows a beard, it is entirely red, or red in patches.”

-Studies show that two in five men have redheaded beards.
+Studies show two in five men have redheaded beards.

 Vice magazine spoke to Petra Haak-Bloem, from Erfocentrum, the Dutch national information center for genetics and hereditary traits.
 He said, “The genes that determine hair color are so-called ‘incomplete dominant hereditary traits.’
 This means that there isn’t one single gene that’s dominant over the rest, but all genes influence each other.”

-So, all the genes that determine hair color are out for themselves so this allows for a lot of possibility; and can differ from the top of your head, to your underarms.. to your beard.
+So, all the genes that determine hair color are out for themselves so this allows for a lot of possibilities; and can differ from the top of your head to your underarms.. to your beard.

-Haak-Bloem continued, “Generally speaking, people inherit hair color not only from their parents, but also from their grandparents and earlier ancestors.
-So it’s entirely possible that one distant ancestor had a hair color that suddenly appears again though a certain combination of genes–and that can be quite unexpected for parents.”
+Haak-Bloem continued, “Generally speaking, people inherit hair color not only from their parents but also from their grandparents and earlier ancestors.
+So it’s entirely possible that one distant ancestor had a hair color that suddenly appears again through a certain combination of genes–and that can be quite unexpected for parents.”

 But, why exactly do some men have red beards?

-Think it’s confusing?
-Well, most men have red hair in their their genetics; dating back to their parents, grandparents, great-grandparents.. or further.
-The gingerbeard comes from someone in the family with red hair — and instead of it being on the head (or perhaps on the head, too), the gene chose the beard!
+Basically, most men have red hair in their genetics; dating back to their parents, grandparents, great-grandparents.. or further.
+The ginger beard comes from someone in the family with red hair — instead of it being on the head, the gene chose the beard!